jehna/thejunkland.com/content/blog/open-source-good-practices-readme.md

 What makes the project unique?
 What are the main features you're implementing?

-This helps to quickly compare your project with other projects and to give an idea that why the project exists in the first place.
+This helps to quickly compare other projects with yours and to give an idea that why the project exists in the first place.

 ## How to install the project?